 Check out my new article, “Reiki for Depression,” in the Fall 2019 Reiki News Magazine.
 You can buy 1 year (4 issues) from Amazon.
-Otherwise, a lot of co-op grocery stores carry the magazine.
+My daughter, Olivia, is the model in the photos.

 One of my youngest hospice patients died a week ago.
 He was only 28 years old.
 He died of melanoma (skin cancer).
 Since the day he was born, he was on the family farm.
 He spent many days outside taking care of the animals.
 He found out he had melanoma in his mid-twenties.
 Around 10,000 people die of skin cancer each year.